 Professor Culver also serves as the director of A.I.M. for Law, a diversity pipeline program to assist collegiate students from underrepresented communities in successfully navigating the law school admission process, as well as gaining exposure to the rigorous requirements of law school.

-Prior to joining the faculty at California Western in 2009, Culver was an Assistant Professor at Saint Louis University School of Law, her alma mater, where she taught Legal Research & Writing and Missouri Civil Procedure.
-Prior to teaching, she was an associate attorney at Husch & Eppenberger (now Husch Blackwell Sanders), one of the top and largest litigation firms in St. Louis.
+Prior to joining the faculty at California Western, Culver was an Assistant Professor at Saint Louis University School of Law, her alma mater, where she taught Legal Research & Writing and Missouri Civil Procedure.
+Before teaching, she was an associate attorney at Husch & Eppenberger (now Husch Blackwell Sanders), one of the top and largest litigation firms in St. Louis.
 There, her practice focused on representing clients in the areas of medical malpractice, real estate, product liability, and general business litigation.
 She also enjoyed a substantial pro bono practice.
 During and immediately following law school, Culver clerked for then-Chief Judge Mary K. Hoff and the late Hon.
 Lawrence G. Crahan of the Missouri Court of Appeals.
 During law school, she also served on the executive board of the Saint Louis University Law Journal.

-Professor Culver currently serves as the faculty advisor to both the Black Law Student Association and the Christian Legal Society, and has served as a presenter and panel member at numerous academic conferences.
+Professor Culver currently serves as the faculty advisor to both the Black Law Student Association and the Christian Legal Society and has served as a presenter and panel member at numerous academic conferences.